hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 ### Static credentials ###

-!> WARNING: Hard-coding credentials into any Terraform file is not recommended and risks secret leakage should this file ever be committed to a public source code control system.
+!> **Warning:** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.

 Static credentials can be provided by adding an `access_key` and `secret_key` in-line in the AWS provider block: